MacroUniverse/cuSLISC/README.md

 ## Complex type
 Currently, both cpu and gpu code must use "cuda_complex.h" for complex type.
 The disadvantage is SLISC project must be modified, and ".cpp" extension is now allowed.

 Thus it is best to use "std::complex" for cpu code, and another complex type for gpu code.
 CUDA provides "cuComplex.h", however, it's grammar is too ugly.
 I want to use the same grammar, but just a different type name.
 So, the best solution is to use "cuda_complex.h" in gpu code only, let's name it "Cump" instead of "Comp".
+Fow users who doesn't know cuda programming, they should not need to know the existence of "Cump", so there should not be types such as "CUbase<Cump>".
+It is necessary that "CUbase<Comp>" is specialized, because it needs to have a "Cump*" member.
+In fact, we should specialize all of "CUref", "CUptr", "CUbase", etc.!

 ## Known Bugs
 "Comp s{};" will not work inside kernel, need to use "Comp s; s = 0.;"